frank-ceballos/frank-blog/content/posts/01CoronaTexas/index.md

 {{< 01map "images/texas_counties.html" >}}

 Note: The map shows the coronavirus cases for each county.
-Each county is colored based on the number of people that have tested positive.
+Counties are colored based on the number of people that have tested positive.
 Counties colored in gray have no reported positive cases yet.
 Hover over the map to see specific county details.